MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-demand-and-supply.md

 ms.date: 12/15/2022
 ms.custom: bap-template
 ---
-# <a name="design-details-balancing-supply-and-demand"></a>Design Details: Balancing supply and demand
+# Design Details: Balancing supply and demand

 To understand how the planning system works, it's important to understand its prioritised goals: